 From time to time complaints about an accredited landlord or letting agent may arise.
 Landlord Accreditation Scotland (LAS) consider a complaint to be a criticism of a landlord’s/letting agent’s management standards, which expects a reply and the outcome to bring about change.

-The Standards provide a framework for setting and monitoring the achievement of good management practice by private landlords and letting agents where an unconnected person may use the landlord’s house as a dwelling.
+The Standards provide a framework for setting and monitoring the achievement of good management practice by private landlords and letting agents.
 For the avoidance of doubt, these standards do not apply to resident landlords, letting to relatives or holiday lets.

 .
 LAS cannot start an investigation of matters until written confirmation that this process has been completed has been received.

-The process for raising a complaint against a letting agents differs to that of a landlord.
-All Letting Agents operating in Scotland must comply with the Letting Agent Code of Practice and are regulated by the Scottish Government.
-Landlords or tenants wish to raise a complaint must in the first instance refer the Housing and Property Chamber – First-tier Tribunal and follow the complaints process as detailed.
-Should there be matters outstanding at the end of this process which are covered by the Standards the LAS Complaints Procedure can then be put into place.
+The process for raising a complaint against a letting agent differs to that of a landlord.
+All letting agents operating in Scotland must comply with the Letting Agent Code of Practice and are regulated by the Scottish Government.
+Landlords or tenants wishing to raise a complaint must in the first instance refer to the Housing and Property Chamber – First-tier Tribunal and follow the complaints process as detailed.
+Should there be matters outstanding at the end of this process, which are covered by the Standards, the LAS letting agent complaints procedure can then be put into place.

 Alternatively, we can send you a copy of this document via your email.
 Click here and enter your email address.